codemonauts/docker-craft-cms-dev-env/README.md

 - MySQL Server 5.7
 - Redis Server 5.0
 - Node 12 + npm
-- Frontend Tooling (gulp, bower, pug-cli)
+- Frontend Tooling (gulp, pug-cli)
 - bash + some handy CLI tools (vim,curl,git, ...)

 To enable you an easy workflow, this repository contains a helpful little shell script which you can use to manage this container.